 \section{Abstract}

-Generative Adversarial Networks (GANs) have achieved great success in unsupervised learning.
-Despite the remarkable empirical performance, there are limited theoretical understandings on the statistical properties of GANs.
-This paper provides statistical guarantees of GANs for the estimation of data distributions which have densities in a H\"{o}lder space.
-Our main result shows that, if the generator and discriminator network architectures are properly chosen (universally for all distributions with H\"{o}lder densities), GANs are consistent estimators of the data distributions under strong discrepancy metrics, such as the Wasserstein distance.
-To our best knowledge, this is the first statistical theory of GANs for H\"{o}lder densities.
-In comparison with existing works, our theory requires minimum assumptions on data distributions.
-Our generator and discriminator networks utilize general weight matrices and the non-invertible ReLU activation function, while many existing works only apply to invertible weight matrices and invertible activation functions.
-In our analysis, we decompose the error into a statistical error and an approximation error by a new oracle inequality, which may be of independent interest.
+Generative Adversarial Networks (GANs) have achieved a great success in unsupervised learning.
+Despite its remarkable empirical performance, there are limited theoretical studies on the statistical properties of GANs.
+This paper provides approximation and statistical guarantees of GANs for the estimation of data distributions that have densities in a H\"{o}lder space.
+Our main result shows that, if the generator and discriminator network architectures are properly chosen, GANs are consistent estimators of data distributions under strong discrepancy metrics, such as the Wasserstein-1 distance.
+Furthermore, when the data distribution exhibits low-dimensional structures, we show that GANs are capable of capturing the unknown low-dimensional structures in data and enjoy a fast statistical convergence, which is free of curse of the ambient dimensionality.
+Our analysis for low-dimensional data builds upon a universal approximation theory of neural networks with Lipschitz continuity guarantees, which may be of independent interest. \\